 Iceland Ring Road Itinerary Map

 To help you visualise the road trip route we’ve put it together as a map.
+This includes the suggested route, attractions and recommended lodging options.
 You can see this on Google Maps here.

 We have written a whole guide to planning a trip to Iceland, so we would definitely recommend you take a look at that.